|TRAINING & INSTRUCTION:

 Training In General:

-Most students are complete in 6 to 7 full days of flying.
+Most students are complete in 6 to 7 full days of good flying weather.

 IMPORTANT: Don't be discouraged by 'training' or 'instruction'.
 We built our curriculum to be fun, meaningful & real.
 Sure, we have to jump through some hoops, but we're not here to rack up hours on our way to becoming commercial airline pilots...
 We believe there's more to being an instructor than watching the hour meter & cashing checks.
 We train you to fly the way we know you will...
 You can expect the training you receive, complimented by your common sense, to be very unique & valuable no matter how many hours you have or don't have.